Rellim10/crawl/README.md

 They're like vanilla crawl ogres except a little more exciting.
 They get rPois, rCorr, and the ability to fart out poison clouds.
 If all of that sounds like I just made naga v2.0 then you're probably right, but I did it for shrek.

+### Anime Monster-Girl Collection(???)

+As if this fork wasn't stupid enough.

+**Harpy**

+They're frail, fast, and can fly.
+They can't use most armour.
+They're sort of like playing a tengu that's secretly a felid in a bird costume.
+If that sounds like a good idea for a playable species to you, then feel free to give it a try.

 ### New Enemies

 **Swamp Ogre** _(Incomplete)_